pacs-course/pacs-examples/Examples/src/Utilities/README.md

 * `gnuplot-iostream` A stream to open gnuplot from within a program.
 Useful for simple visualizations within your code.
 You need[gnuplot](http://www.gnuplot.info/) installed in your system (it is available as debian package).

 * `hashCombine.hpp` Provides the function object `hash_combine` that may be used to combine the hash key of object of different types, provided the latter have `std::hash` defined.
-It can be used to creat the hash key of an user-defined class by combining that of non-static members of the class, in order to achieve better uniformity.
+It can be used to create the hash key of an user-defined class by combining that of non-static members of the class, in order to achieve better uniformity.
 The usage is explained in the file.

 * `is_complex.hpp` A header file containing a type trait to interrogate is a type is a `std::complex<T>`.
 It also include the definition of the concept `Complex` to constrain a template type to be an `std::complex<T>` and `ArithmeticComplex`, where we also impose that `T` be either a floating point or an integer.